 The family is collecting her goggles, flight boots, that cool jacket and other memorabilia as a donation to the new Flight Museum being developed at the College of Pacific.
 That institution was the pioneer in flight training in the early part of this last century and it’s where my Grandma and other relatives got their wings.
+When I moved into my new office at Hobby-Lobby, I hung only one family photo.
+Of course, everyone asked me about the air plane… Honestly, I had no idea what she flew until my great Aunt Marj broke the story… not one other person has ever had the answer until then.

 You’re looking at an Alexander Eaglerock.
 For all you flight historians, this aircraft was used in the College of Pacific flight training school where my Grandma took lessons from her uncle, the school’s flight instructor.
 It struck to me that it would be a blast to introduce this airplane, something with a family tie, as one of our new Pilot-1 Golden Age Civilian series.
 What do you think?